 To be honest, after you’ve seen the Seville Cathedra and Alcazar, the Mezquita-Catedral in Córdoba, and the Alhambra in Granada, the Málaga attractions are much less of a priority.

-If you are limited to 7 days, we suggest taking a day trip from Málaga to see something different.
+Instead of spending time in Málaga, we suggest taking a day trip to see something a little different.

 If you can squeeze in an extra day, we have some suggestions for what to do with one day in Málaga below.